-20 best cities to solo travel in South America
+TOP 20 best places to visit in South America

-Colombia was the biggest surprise for me while backpacking South America, proof of this being that I intended to stay for two months and ended up staying six, renewing my visa super easily and quickly so I could get to see even more little corners of this wonderful country.
+Colombia was the biggest surprise for me while backpacking South America, proof of this being that I intended to stay for two months and ended up staying six, renewing my visa so I could get to see even more little corners of this wonderful destination.

-Colombia has cities that appeal to every style of traveler, whether it’s backpacking, low budget, high luxury or tourist.
+It has cities that appeal to every style of traveler, whether it’s backpacking, low budget, high luxury or classical tourist.

-Cali itself is a very quiet city, where at around 7 pm you’ll hardly see any more people on the street, except workers who are returning home.
-Other than that, the city lives and breathes salsa, the musical rhythm that made the country famous around the world for its sultry and fun dance steps.
-In Cali, you’ll find hundreds of bars for dancing the typical moves in the same neighborhood, full of locals and mainly foreigners wanting to know and learn a little more about the culture.
+Cali lives and breathes salsa, the musical rhythm that made the country famous around the world for its sultry and fun dance steps.
+There you’ll find hundreds of bars for dancing the typical moves in the same neighborhood, full of locals and foreigners wanting to learn more about the culture.

-I saw Cartagena (#3) soon after, and stayed a month and a half in this city with 95˚F at 8:00 in the morning, with tourists from all corners of the world, people selling you street tours and old houses full of flowers and completely decorated to participate in the annual contest created by the government (you can read more about this project in my post with a complete guide to Cartagena here).
+I went to Cartagena (#3) soon after, and stayed a month and a half in this city with 95˚F at 8:00 in the morning, tourists from all corners of the world, and charming colorful houses full of flowers.
+Read our article about Why you should visit Cartagena for more inspiration.

 Not long after my 45 days on the beach, I went to spend almost three months in Bogota (#4), the capital of Colombia and the most beautiful, charming, fresh and friendly city of my whole trip.

-Many people told me that I would have problems with sexist attitudes in the country, and with violence and other things, but besides having an annoying allergic reaction to a little bug that bit me in Medellín, there was not a single moment in these six months of my trip that I felt unsafe or threatened.
+People told me that I would have problems with sexist attitudes in the country, and with violence and other things, but there was not a single moment in these six months of my trip that I felt unsafe or threatened.